Umesh080797668/teacher/UPDATE_SYSTEM_SETUP.md

 1. Always sign your APKs with the same keystore
 2. Use HTTPS for all update URLs
 3. Consider adding checksum verification for downloads
-4. Monitor MEGA bandwidth limits
+4. Monitor GitHub bandwidth limits (though generous for releases)
 5. Keep backup of all APK versions

 ## Future Enhancements